ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 dedicated people, called system administrators or system operators (SysOps for short).

-How To Connect To A Server
+How to Connect to a Server
 --------------------------

 Users typically connect to a server using the SSH ("secure shell") protocol, by